-After you or your provider file a claim, the claims administrator reviews all documentation and notifies you of the decision in writing.
+After you file a claim, VSP reviews all documentation and notifies you of the decision in writing.
 If all or part of your claim is denied, it is known as an Adverse Benefit Determination (see the full definition in Appendix A: Key Terms at the end of this SPD).

-If you receive an Adverse Benefit Determination, you have the right to ask the appeals administrator to review that decision through what is called an internal appeal.
+If you receive an Adverse Benefit Determination, you have the right to ask the Plan to review that decision through what is called an internal appeal.
 If your internal appeal is denied, you may request a second-level appeal review of your denied internal appeal.

-The claims and appeals procedures in this chapter are intended to comply with applicable regulations by providing reasonable procedures for filing claims, notifying participants of benefit decisions and appealing Adverse Benefit Determinations.
-Follow these procedures for all claims for benefits under the Vision Plan.
-An issue or dispute solely regarding your eligibility for coverage or participation in this Plan is not considered a claim for benefits and is not governed by the claims and appeals procedures described in this chapter.
+This chapter describes the steps you must take to file claims and request appeals.
+These steps are intended to comply with applicable regulations by providing reasonable procedures for filing claims, notifying participants of benefit decisions, and appealing Adverse Benefit Determinations.
+Be sure to follow these procedures for all claims and appeals for benefits under this Plan.
+An issue or dispute solely regarding your eligibility for coverage or participation in this plan is not considered a claim for benefits and is not governed by the claims and appeals procedures described in this chapter.
 For more information, please contact your benefits administrator.

-Claims and Appeals Contacts Type Name and Address NRECA Privacy Officer National Rural Electric Cooperative Association 4301 Wilson Boulevard, Arlington, VA 22203-1860 Authorizing a Representative 703.907.6601 (phone) 703.907.6602 (fax) privacyofficer@nreca.coop Filing a claim UMR PO Box 30515; Salt Lake City, UT 84130-0515 877.233.1800 Filing an internal appeal CBA - Appeals Administrator P.O.
-Box 6249 Lincoln, NE 68506 866.673.2299 (phone) 402.483.9201 (fax)
+Claims and Appeals Contacts Type Name & Address Authorizing a representative NRECA Privacy Officer National Rural Electric Cooperative Association 4301 Wilson Boulevard Arlington, VA 22203-1860 703.907.6601 703.907.6602 privacyofficer@nreca.coop Filing a claim VSP - Claims Administrator Vision Service Plan Attention: Claims Services P.O.
+Box 385018 Birmingham, AL 35238-5018 800.877.7195 Filing an internal appeal VSP - Member Appeals 3333 Quality Drive Rancho Cordova, CA 95670 800.877.7195